 "I loved doing it," Thomson says of his 3-year role as Mason Capwell on Santa Barbara.
 "I was very lucky.
 It was the best writing I ever had in front of the camera."

-Following Dynasty, Thomson also guest starred on several of Aaron Spelling's other primetime shows, and played a small role in Little Miss Sunshine, which won the Academy Award in 2006 for Best Picture.
+Following Dynasty, Thomson also guest-starred on several of Spelling's other primetime shows and played a small role in Little Miss Sunshine, which won the Academy Award in 2006 for Best Picture.

 These days, Thomson spends his free time reading.
 He says, "I read and I read.
 It is one of the most gorgeous pleasures in life."

-James, 59, began playing hunky Jeff Colby on Dynasty in 1981, following the role to The Colbys and doing double duty, when Aaron Spelling created the spinoff in 1985.
+James began playing hunky Jeff Colby on Dynasty in 1981, and followed the role to The Colbys and did double duty when Aaron Spelling created the spinoff in 1985.

-Like Thomson, James, 59, found success in daytime drama when the two ABC primetime series ended, starring on As the World Turns and All My Children, both New York-based soaps.
+Like Thomson, James found success in daytime drama when the two primetime series ended, starring on As the World Turns and All My Children.

 Martin also applied her talents to theater as the artistic director of Interplanetary Theater Group.
 Her theatrical directing credits include Drawerboy (2005), Proof (2002), and Wild Guys (2001), among others.

-Emma Samms, 55, took over the role of Fallon Carrington upon Martin's departure.
+Emma Samms took over the role of Fallon Carrington upon Martin's departure.
 These days, she is currently residing in her native England, where she is writing and directing for radio.

-Samms has a son Cameron, 18, and a daughter, Beatrice 17, from her marriage to third husband John Holloway, from whom she split in 2003.
+Samms has a son Cameron and a daughter, Beatrice, from her marriage to her third husband John Holloway, from whom she split in 2003.